Aujeszky’s Disease, AD (viral infection caused by a herpesvirus, Pseudorabies) in Dogs

 Symptoms

-The symptoms of Aujeszky’s disease in dogs usually begin with non-specific signs such as fever, loss of appetite, and lethargy.
-These symptoms can be easily overlooked because they also occur in many other diseases.
+The symptoms of Aujeszky’s Disease in dogs typically begin with non-specific signs such as Fever, loss of appetite, and lethargy.
+These symptoms can easily be overlooked as they also occur in many other diseases.

 As the disease progresses, more severe neurological symptoms occur.
 These include excessive salivation, itching (especially in the head and neck area), screaming, confusion, and coordination disorders.
 The itching can be so intense that the affected dogs injure themselves.